mayank18049/mayak18049.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 Hi
-I am Mayank Rawat Undergrad@IIITD pursuing Computer Science and Engenring since 2018.
-I am currently working with Dr. Rinku Shah on Scalable and Reconfigurable in-network crytography using microserivce concepts.
-I have also worked for 6 month in Ericsson Reserach as an Intern with Dr. Najangud Narendra for Microservice Migration and Traffic Shifting in 5G ecosystem.
+I am Mayank Rawat, Undergrad@IIITD pursuing Computer Science and Engineering since 2018.
+I am working with Dr Rinku Shah on Scalable and Reconfigurable in-network cryptography using microservice concepts.
+I am currently working on integrating FPGA-based design with Programmable DataPlanes like SmartNICs.
+I have also worked for 6 months in Ericsson Research as an Intern with Dr Najangud Narendra for Microservice Migration and Traffic Shifting in the 5G ecosystem.

-I am broadly interseted in new Computing Architecutures, Hardware Software Codesign and High Perfomance and Robust Abstractions for the Computing Architectures.
-I am currently working on new architecture Programmable DataPlane and integrating FPGA based design.
+I am interested in broad topics of Programmable Data Planes, Reconfigurable Hardware-Software Codesign, Computer Networks and Operating Systems.
+Hardware is the new software :)

+In my free time, I enjoy running from running; besides that, I love cycling, rock climbing and building and tinkering with computers.